 A remortgage is the process of paying off one mortgage with the proceeds from a new mortgage using the same property as security.
 The process of remortgaging does not usually involve moving home or taking out a second mortgage on the property; it is in effect the transfer of a mortgage from one lender to another.
 Homeowners may choose to remortgage for various reasons, including to reduce the size of repayments, to pay off a mortgage earlier, to raise capital, or to consolidate other debts.

 As competition between mortgage lenders has grown, you may now be able to take advantage of a better remortgage deal and save money - by remortgaging with us.
 Here at Fresh Finance Group, our expert advisers with many years of experience try to find the best remortgage deal for our valuable customers.
-We also advice our customers whether it's a best option to look for a remortgage or other financial services we offer depending on the customer's situation and requirements.
+We also advise our customers whether it's a best option to look for a remortgage or other financial services we offer depending on the customer's situation and requirements.

 So, let our mortgage & remortgage advisers take the stress out of remortgaging and secure your low rate remortgage today.
 Remortgaging in UK has never been easier and we are here to help you every single step through out the whole process.
 With our knowledge of the market and excellent relationships with the lenders, Fresh Finance Group is a quick and straightforward route to the most suitable remortgage deals in the UK for your circumstances.